usnistgov/BF/content/en/Info/Model/BF Concepts.md

 *   A _software security vulnerability_ is a chain of weaknesses linked by causality.
 It starts with a bug and ends with a final error, which if exploited leads to a security failure.

-*   A _software security weakness_ is a \code{(bug, operation, error)} or \code{(fault, operation, error)} triple.
+*   A _software security weakness_ is a _'(bug, operation, error)'_ or '(fault, operation, error)' triple.
 It is an instance of a weakness type that relates to a distinct phase of software execution, the operations specific for that phase and the operands required as input to those operations.

 *   A _software security bug_ is a code or specification defect -- an operation defect.